GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

 - `France Is AI <https://franceisai.com/>`_ payed the travel of the French contributors to Austin
+- The NSF and the Sloan foundation payed the travel of the people from Columbia.
 - `Enthought <https://www.enthought.com/>`_ hosted us in Austin
 - `Dataiku <https://www.dataiku.com/>`_ hosted us in Paris
 - `TravisCI <https://travis-ci.org/>`_ raised our number of workers for